-Potala Palace will be the first thing that will make an assurance that you are in Tibet if you are starting your Tibet tour from Lhasa.
+Potala Palace will be the first thing that will make an assurance that you are in Tibet.
+If you are starting your Tibet tour from Lhasa.
 In stood towering above the old Lhasa area, which is also known as Tibetan quarter to many returning visitors.
-We will have a first glimpse when you are crossing the bridge after the Lhasa Train station.
+We will have a first glimpse when you are crossing the bridge after the Lhasa’s Train station.
 The palace will appear behind the small hill in Mid Lhasa.

 History of Potala Palace

 The Palace was built surrounding the meditation cave of King Songtsen Gampo of Seventh century Tibet.
-He is a king which unifies Tibetan tribe and adopt Buddhism as the official religion of his state.
+He is a king which unifies Tibetan tribe and adopt Buddhism as the official religion.
 The location of Potala palace has now become central of Lhasa but in old days its located at the western edge of Lhasa city.
 The palace was built on top of the Marpo Ri hill and the hill looks like an elephant in the sleeping pose.
-It is currently a biggest functional man-made structure in Tibet and it’s under UNESCO world heritage listing.
+It is currently a biggest functional man-made structure in Tibet and it’s list under UNESCO world heritage site list.

-The Potala like any other medieval architecture is heavy at the bottom and light at the top. the thickness wall of the palace is said to be more them eight meters thick. we will see the example at the entrance of the palace.
+The Potala like any other medieval architecture is heavy at the bottom and light at the top.
+The thickness wall of the palace is said to be more them eight meters.
+We will see the example at the entrance of the palace.
 On the top, it is designed to be light and they used sticks from straw to make the wall, which gives the stability and the strength.
 The Potala Palace is a great example of Tibetan architecture in the seventh century.
 Some observer also says it has the functionality of aerodynamic against the strong wind of high altitude of Tibet.
 But I will leave this to your observation.

 Travelers guide to Potala Palace